 Weeding can be carried out effectively with a number of tools in the multi-change® range.

-You can effortlessly clean closely grown beds of weeds with the narrow draw hoe.
-The extra sharp blade slices through the weeds with minimal effort.
+You can effortlessly clean closely grown weeds out of beds with the narrow draw hoe.
+The extra sharp blade slices through the weeds with minimal effort and the angled arm is well suited to working in trenches.